k3karthic/ansible__jetbrains-projector/README.md

 # Ansible — JetBrains Projector

 This playbook installs [JetBrains Projector](https://lp.jetbrains.com/projector/) on a Debian/Ubuntu instance.
 Nginx will handle the HTTPS connection from the browser (`https://<domain_name>:9999`) and connect to the Projector client on `http://127.0.0.1:9998`.
+[LetsEncrypt](https://letsencrypt.org/) is used to create the HTTPS certificate.

 Configure projector (using `projector config edit`) as follows,
 * Listening port: `9998`